astorDev/confi/providers/dotnet/background/article-101/index.md

 app.MapGet("/counter", (IConfiguration config) => config.GetRequiredValue(Counting.Key));
 ```

-Calling that endpoint via `curl localhost:5057/counter` we should get the current count, in my case it was `16`.
+Calling that endpoint via `curl localhost:5057/counter` we should get the current count, in my case, it was `16`.
 That wraps up our little journey, let's do a quick recap in the final section.

 ## TLDR;